What does the sleeping position mean?

 Sleeping on its back.

+Why do cockapoos sleep on their backs?
 This is a sure sign that a dog is comfortable and feels safe.
 It is probably the most comfortable position for a dog to sleep in.
 With the belly exposed and potentially vulnerable to attack, your Cockapoo feels safe and secure in the environment you have created for it.
 A good sign!

 Sleeping on its side.

 This is also a sign that your dog is secure and feels safe.
 It is very comfortable and allows a sound sleep.
-A dog would find it hard to spring up and defend itself quickly from this position, so you know your pooch is relaxed and content.
+A dog would find it hard to spring up and defend itself quickly from this position, so you know your cockapoo is relaxed and content.
 It is not expecting an attack any time soon.

 Sleeping on it’s stomach.